 When workers in Marietta suffering from a disability find their claims for Social Security Disability Insurance (SSDI) benefits denied, they have an opportunity to appeal the denial by requesting a Marietta SSDI hearing.
 Although the Social Security Administration (SSA) describes the hearing as informal, the agency enforces strict procedural requirements regarding the submission of evidence.

-Claimants seeking SSDI benefits in Marietta often believe that they have a much better chance of receiving benefits after a judge hears their case than they do after a review by SSA staff.
-However, before applicants may request a hearing, they must apply for benefits either through the SSA website or via an appointment with an SSA office.
+Claimants seeking SSDI benefits often believe that they have a much better chance of receiving comepsnation after a judge hears their case than they do after a review by SSA staff.
+However, before applicants can request an SSDI hearing in Marietta, they must apply for benefits either through the SSA website or via an appointment with an SSA office.

-Reviewing staff members deny a large number of SSDI claims, often because the evidence of disability does not meet the agency’s standards.
-When an application is denied, the applicant must seek a reconsideration by agency staff before requesting a hearing.
+Reviewing staff members deny a large number of claims, often because the evidence of disability does not meet the agency’s standards.
+When an application is denied, the applicant must seek a reconsideration by agency staff before requesting a Marietta SSDI hearing.

 If the claimant receives notice that the request for reconsideration of the initial decision resulted in another denial, then they must ask for a hearing in writing within 60 days.
 The SSA explains that claimants have the right to be represented by an attorney or another qualified representative throughout the process, and having an advocate request the meeting may be helpful.

-At most SSDI hearings, the focus of the hearing centers on the disability of the claimant.
-The SSA staff may have denied the claim because a disability was either not sufficiently severe or of long enough duration to qualify for benefits and the hearing may begin with an explanation of these issues under contention.
+At most SSDI hearings in Marietta, the focus is on the disability of the claimant.
+The SSA staff may have denied the claim because a disability was either not severe or of long enough duration to qualify for benefits, and the hearing may begin with an explanation of these issues under contention.

 The judge is likely to ask the claimant questions and to question witnesses.
 Both the claimant and the SSA may bring expert witnesses to testify regarding their medical conditions and the effect on their ability to perform employment duties.